pleabargain/Simple-Python-Chatbot/README.md

 Creating a simple Python chatbot using natural language processing and deep learning.

 1. run the libraries.py first
-Check your dependancies.
+Check your dependencies.
 A requirements file or poetry config would be useful here.

 2. run train_chatbot